 - It was really easy to read and the ideas were immediately actionable.

 However, this post is just the start of developing a healthy mindset with regards to pricing your services and the way you think about money.
 It’s a continuous journey and you should swot up on as many different pricing strategies and techniques as you can.

 You may feel a little uncomfortable charging more money but you probably found networking and many other aspects of running a business difficult at first too.
 But that was only because they were new and unfamiliar.

 You soon got used to them – and it’s exactly the same with pricing.

 - Grab a coffee/tea/gin and watch the video.

 - Consider investing in Julia’s book.
 It will not only give you a plethora of ideas that will improve your own income, but you can also pass on what you’ve read to your clients and help them achieve their income goals as well.
-Which means they’ll love you AND have more money to reinvest in you!
+This means they’ll love you AND have more money to reinvest in you!

 - Implement at least one of the actions outlined by Julia at the end of the video and in her book.